 Steaming for Newbies

 If you’ve never steamed before, you’ve come to the right place, because we’re about to show you how!
 And, seeing as we love traditional Asian food and culture, we’re going to use a bamboo steamer, because why do it any other way?

 Before you start, it’s a really good idea to soak your bamboo steamer (and each tier you plan to use) in water for at least 30 minutes.
 This will greatly help the cooking process.

 Finally, line the bottom of your steamer so the food doesn’t come in direct contact with the bamboo.
-Cabbage and lettuce leaves are traditional, but you can use pandan, banana or baking paper if you prefer.
+Cabbage and lettuce leaves are traditional, but you can use pandan leaves, banana leaves or baking paper if you prefer.
+Just remember to either poke holes or allow enough space for the steam to come through.
 Place your food on top of the liner.

 Fill the bottom of your pot with enough water (or broth/stock if you want a more aromatic steam) so that it’s just kissing the bottom of the steamer.
 Remove the steamer, and bring the liquid to a boil.
 Once boiling, reduce the heat to a simmer.

 Place your steamer stand (if using) or your steamer into the wok so that the simmering liquid is just touching the bottom.
+The food that takes the longest time to cook should be closer to the bottom.
 Stack as many tiers as you need then place the lid on top.
-Keep an eye on the level of liquid, you don’t want the wok to run dry.
+Keep an eye on the level of liquid; you don’t want the wok to run dry.

 Temperature control and timing are really important.
 You don’t want the steamer to get too hot or too cold, and you want to make sure the food is cooked through but not overcooked.
 It may take a bit of trial and error to get your meal absolutely perfect.